UEFI-code/Water-Shortcircuit-Auto-Backup/README.md

 Under development.

-# Acknowledgement
+# License
-This implementation is under patent CN2020107900105, and the inventor is Zhang Shizhuo.
+This implementation is under patent CN2020107900105, and the inventor & copyright holder is `ZHANG SHIZHUO`.

 If you are interested in implementing this system, please email `zhuoshizhang@hotmail.com` for queries.